XIMDEX/structured-data/doc/guide.md

 }
 ```

-Now our schema with unique id 1 will extends the Person schema with priority 1.
+Now our schema with unique id 1 will extend the Person schema with priority 1.

 #### Schema deletion